workbenchapp/solana-workbench/README.md

 ### Linux

-to build the rust based tools (`solana` and `anchor` cli's), you will also need to install some native build tools and libraries
+to build the rust based tools (`solana` and `anchor` cli's), you will also need to install some native build tools and libraries.
+(See the Dockerfile for more)

 ```
-sudo apt install build-essential libssl-dev pkg-config
+sudo apt-get install -yq curl libudev-dev git build-essential libssl-dev pkg-config
 ```

 ### OSX